Mottramlabs/ATtiny85-WS2812-LED-Coaster/README.md

 ![](https://github.com/Mottramlabs/ATtiny85-WS2812-LED-Coaster/blob/main/Board%20Details/USBasp.jpg)

-With a new ATtiny85 chip it is necessary to "burn the boot-loader" first for the FastLED to work correctly.
+With a new ATtiny85 chip it is necessary to burn the "boot-loader" first for the FastLED to work correctly.